 Step 2 – Establish The Value Proposition

 The best marketing strategies mirror a company’s value proposition.
 Why?
-Because the value proposition builds on the company’s main strength while differentiating the company from other competitors in their market.
+Because the value proposition builds on the company’s main strength while differentiating the company from the other competitors in their market.

 Step 3 – Define The Marketing Strategy Objectives

 A company’s marketing strategy defines the goals the company wants to achieve.
 These goals are the company’s big picture for moving forward and will guide the company into the future.
 Because these goals guide so many different parts and areas of the company it is important for the goals to be structured in the SMART goal format.

 - Specific – be sure your goals are based on your unique, specific business, not just a general idea or industry standard

 - Measurable – goals should be concrete and something you can see progress towards – not just “grow a lot” or “sell more”